 - A Noise Gate may be used after the Audacity Noise Reduction effect to further reduce the noise level during periods that should be silent.

-The Nyquist Noise Gate plug-in has a number of features and settings that allow it to be both effective and unobtrusive.
+The Noise Gate plugin has a number of features and settings that allow it to be both effective and unobtrusive.
 One of the most critical settings when using a Noise Gate is to set the Threshold carefully.
-This plug-in provides an analysis tool to assist with setting the threshold level correctly:
+This plugin provides an analysis tool to assist with setting the threshold level correctly:

 - Make a selection that is "noise only" and open the Noise Gate effect.

 - and make a note of the suggested threshold level.

 - Select a section of the audio track that includes both sound and silence.